Help us understand our audience.

 As of November 2021, 85 percent of all Year Up Charlotte alumni were in full-time, training-aligned roles, with another 5 percent enrolled in school.

-The average starting salary for Year Up Charlotte participants is $25.50/hour or $53,040/year.
+The average starting salary for Year Up Charlotte alumni is $29.03 per hour or $60,382 per year.
 Prior to enrollment, more than half of Year Up Charlotte participants reported that they earned less than $25,000 per year.

 • Year Up’s largest founding cohort: Year Up Charlotte enrolled 50 students in its first cohort in 2019 -- the largest in Year Up’s two decades of operation.
 All students in that cohort interned at Bank of America, and 70 percent secured full-time employment there after the program concluded (10 percent continued their education).
-Through Fall 2021, Year Up Charlotte has served more than 300 young adults, with 125 interning at Bank of America.
+Through the start of 2024, Year Up Charlotte has served more than 846 young adults.

 • Launching an accelerated program: After two years of building out its Charlotte site, Year Up launched an accelerated program for young adults with some previous technical experience in Java programming, cyber security, or business.
-Instead of six months of coursework, the accelerated program provides a cohort of 18-29 year olds with an 8-week training course before starting Year Up’s standard 6-month corporate internship.
-The first cohort had 8 participants, and has grown each cycle since.
-The program’s current target is 30 students per cohort.
+Instead of six months of coursework, the accelerated program provides participants with an accelerated 8-week training course before starting Year Up’s standard 6-month corporate internship.
+The first cohort had 8 participants, and has since grown to about 30 students per cohort.

 Overview